 Will my child be safe while at camp?

 All of the URJ Camps are dedicated to providing safe and secure environments for our campers and staff.
 We work in lock-step with Occidental College security which is on patrol 24/7.
 We conduct regular safety and security reviews and evaluations, conduct in-depth training with all camp staff prior to each summer, and work closely with local law enforcement officials to make sure our safety standards and practices are the best they can be.
 The health and welfare of our community will always be our top concern.

 What should I pack for my child?

 Clothes for camp should be durable, inexpensive, and informal.
-Warm weather clothing is essential!
+Warm weather clothing is essential – weather in Los Angeles is dry and warm.
 The only time campers “dress up” (wearing white) is on Shabbat.
 Our Parent Handbook includes a suggested packing list.
 DO NOT pack items that carry sentimental value as items do get lost.
 Campers should bring appropriate equipment for their sports.
 Be sure EVERYTHING has a name on it.

 How will my child’s laundry get done?